 - A list of other contributors to the work, including supervisors

 - A proposed budget identifying the amount applied for and how the funds will be spent.
 Note that travel to an ICC meeting to present work cannot be included.

-The next deadline for proposals is 2 May 2016 and the outcome will be announced by June 30.
+The next deadline for proposals is 7 April 2017 and the outcome will be announced by the end of June.
 Proposals will be considered by a panel of ICC members, who will make recommendations to the ICC steering committee for a final decision.
 Proposals will be judged on their quality and the degree to which they meet the award conditions above, together with the funds available and the particular priorities of the ICC at the time.
 Details of awards will be announced on the ICC web site and ICC will also normally publish outputs of the research on the web site.

 Proposals should be submitted to the ICC Technical Secretary

 The following projects have been approved to date:

 Wei-Chun Hung, at the Color, Imaging and Illumination Center of National Taiwan University of Science and Technology, for 'Optimizing color accuracy of a filter-based multispectral camera via iccMAX'.
 The work was presented at the ICC Displays meeting on 5 May.

 Muhammad Safdar, a PhD student at the Color Engineering Lab of Zhejiang University, China, for 'An Efficient Uniform Color Space for High Dynamic Range and Wide Gamut Imagery'.
 This work will be presented at an upcoming ICC meeting.

 Wei-Chun Hung, at the Color, Imaging and Illumination Center of National Taiwan University of Science and Technology, for 'BRDF measurement and color appearance simulation based on iccMAX framework'.
 This work will be presented at an upcoming ICC meeting.